joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/loading-video-files.md

 Loading videos using the NetStream and NetConnection classes is a multistep process.
-As a best practice, the steps of adding the Video object to the display list, attaching the NetStream object to the Video instance, and calling the NetStream object’s `play()` method should be performed in the specified order:
+As a best practice, the steps of adding the Video object to the display list, attaching the NetStream object to the Video instance, and calling the NetStream object's `play()` method should be performed in the specified order:

 1. Create a NetConnection object.
 If you are connecting to a local video file or one that is not using a server such as Adobe's Flash Media Server 2, pass